cvalencia1991/Ruby-Catalog-of-my-things/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- this project could be better if you can see on screen in ruby on rails -**deploy in ruby on rails**
+- This project could be better if you can see on screen in ruby on rails -**deploy in ruby on rails**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>